Preface

 statements.
 Error messages are shortened.
 And so on. - Unless otherwise noted, all examples and explanations are meant for ASCII characters.

-- The Ruby_Regexp repo has all the code snippets and files used in examples and exercises and other details related to the book.
-If you are not familiar with
+- The Ruby_Regexp repo has all the code snippets used in examples, exercises and other details related to the book.
+Solutions file is also provided.
+If you are not familiar with the

 git